-ACADEMIC PROBATION: A student may be recommended for academic probation if:
+ACADEMIC PROBATION: A student may be placed on probation for:

-- 1. Student at risk for not passing 2 courses (not meeting course requirements after completing approximately 50% of the course) as published in the respective course syllabi. - 2.
-Student has failed a course requiring student to repeat the course.
+- 1. Student at risk for not passing 2 courses (not meeting course requirements after completing approximately 50% of the course) as published in the respective course syllabi - 2.
+Failure to meet two formal remediation target dates - 3.
+Student has failed a course requiring student to repeat the course